tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 Neutral: Level of fragility depends on level of developer

 There are Selenium WebDriver libraries for Java, Python, Ruby, and .Net.
-By using an existing Unit testing framework we don&#8217;t have to write our own Test Runner and it is likely to have documentation and/or plugins for integrating into most of the popular build engines.
+By using an existing Unit testing framework we don't have to write our own Test Runner and it is likely to have documentation and/or plugins for integrating into most of the popular build engines.

-For the purpose of this post, we are again going to create tests against my contact page, but we&#8217;ll be increasing the number of tests.
+For the purpose of this post, we are again going to create tests against my contact page, but we'll be increasing the number of tests.
 We will be using the .Net driver, C#, and the MS Test framework.

 _Note: I would advise this unit test project be separate from the overall solution for your application.
 Keeping it separate means you can version it separately, build and run it separately, and easily run the real unit tests in your product solution without accidentally running the interface ones as well.</p>